-If a member of the WTAMU community has reason to believe that a student who resides on-campus is missing, he or she should notify the UPD at 806-651-2300 and the Office of Residential Living 806-651-3000 to initiate the Residence Life Missing Student Procedure.
+If a member of the WTAMU community has reason to believe that a student who resides oncampus is missing, he or she should notify the UPD at 806-651-2300 and the Office of Residential Living 806-651-3000 to initiate the Residence Life Missing Student Procedure.
 If any staff member in Residential Living is notified that a residential student may be missing, UPD will be contacted.
 Once University Police have been notified, they will begin an investigation, to determine if a missing person report needs to be made.

-If UPD determines that the student, who resides in on-campus housing, has been missing for more than 24 hours, UPD will notify the student's missing person contact or emergency contact, if a missing person contact is not listed, no later than 24 hours after the student is determined to be missing.
-If the missing student is under the age of 18 and is not an emancipated (legal independent status) individual, UPD will notify the student's parent or legal guardian immediately after the student has been determined to be missing for more than 24 hours and in addition, will notify any additional contact person designated by the student.
+If UPD determines that the student, who resides in on-campus housing, has been missing for more than 24 hours, UPD will notify the student's missing person contact.
+If a missing person contact is not listed, the student's emergency contact will be notified by UPD no later than 24 hours after the student is determined to be missing.
+If the missing student is under the age of

+18 and is not an emancipated (legal independent status) individual, UPD will notify the student's parent or legal guardian immediately after the student has been determined to be missing for more than 24 hours and in addition, will notify any additional contact person designated by the student.
 UPD will inform the law enforcement agency or agencies in the location of the student's last known whereabouts, within 24 hours after determining the student is missing.

-In addition to registering an emergency contact, students residing on-campus have the opportunity to identify confidentially an individual to be contacted in the event the student is determined to be missing for more than 24 hours.
-The Clery Compliance Officer will provide an email to the Assistant Housing Director to be distributed through StarRez, (the electronic platform used by Residential Living Housing@wtamu.edu), to only on-campus residential students.
-This email will be distributed on the first class day of each fall and spring semester.
-The email provides instruction on how to add or update the Missing Student Contact with an explanation of why students living on-campus have this opportunity outside of designating an emergency contact and that this information will only be accessed by Residential Living or WTAMU staff members with emergency response job responsibilities.
+In addition to registering an emergency contact, students residing on-campus can confidentially identify an individual to be contacted in the event the student is determined to be missing for more than 24 hours.
+The Clery Compliance Officer will provide an email to the Assistant Director for Housing and Operations to be distributed through StarRez, (the electronic platform used by Residential Living Housing@wtamu.edu), to only on-campus residential students.
+This email will be distributed on or before the 12th class day of each fall and spring semester.
+The email provides instruction on how to add or update the Missing Student Contact with an explanation of why students living on-campus have this opportunity outside of designating an emergency contact, that this information will only be accessed by Residential Living or WTAMU staff members with emergency response job responsibilities, and the contact may not be disclosed outside of a missing person investigation.